Pinellas County DUI Defense

 Pinellas / St. Petersburg / Clearwater DUI Lawyers

-Arrested for DUI in Florida While Visiting from Another State?
+Pinellas DUI While Visiting from Another State?

 The truth of the matter is that you are not alone.
 Florida’s business and tourist climate attracts millions of visitors each year.
 During their limited stay, many out of town folks find themselves arrested or charged with DUI or another criminal offense.
-Many times, their travel plans mandate that they leave Florida long before their DUI or other criminal charge can be resolved.
+Often, their travel plans mandate that they leave Florida long before their DUI or other criminal charge can be resolved.

 We are accustomed to helping people whose obligations back home prevent them from returning to Florida to deal with their pending DUI charge.
 They trust us to protect their driving privileges and zealously defend them in court.
-They also, look to us to avoid the inconvenience and expense that travel back to Pinellas County would entail.
+They also, look to us to avoid the inconvenience and expense that traveling back to Pinellas County would likely entail.

 “Double Trouble” for Out of State Drivers Charged with a Florida DUI

-any state generic driver license imageUnder Florida DUI law, a DUI charge carries the possibility of two different driver license suspensions.
+Under Florida DUI law, a DUI charge carries the possibility of two different driver license suspensions.
 The first suspension is “administrative” in nature.
 This suspension occurs on the night of the arrest and is imposed as a result of a breath test reading of a .08 or higher, or as a result of “refusing” to blow into the breath test machine.
 The second driver license suspension is a “court-ordered” suspension.
 This suspension only occurs upon conviction for the DUI offense.

 The same is true for any driver’s license suspension that is imposed by the Pinellas County court system after a conviction for DUI.
 Since this is the “Information Age,” this “court-ordered” driver’s license suspension will easily be transmitted back to your home state via the NDR.
 This separate driver’s license suspension will most likely be honored by the State where you reside.
+Don’t make the mistake of believing that a Florida DUI arrest with out of state license won’t have any effect on your privilege to drive at home.
+In fact, just the opposite is true.

 Time is of the Essence in Protecting Your Rights and Privilege to Drive!